-I know we imagine picture perfect schedule and time slots that are dutily followed, but the truth is, for me, this is why working from home with a toddler looks like.
-Taking turns when Hubby is home and important meeting or classes come up, sharing our lack of a home office space, putting on PJ Masks and Barbie at all hours of the day and looking forward to 8pm so I can put her to bed and get to winding down.
+I know we imagine picture-perfect schedule and time slots that are dutily followed, but the truth is, for me, this is what working from home with a toddler honestly looks like.
+Taking turns when Hubby is home and important meeting or classes come up, sharing our lack of a home office space, putting on PJ Masks and Barbie at all hours of the day and looking forward to 8 pm so I can put her to bed and get to wind down.
 On another note, the heat is so bad, it seems to be zapping everyone’s energy except hers.

 I don’t know where she got whatever she’s on that keeps her energy that high and her limbs so strong, but I want some of it.
 This old body ain’t it!

-Anyway, how has working from home been for you?
+Anyway, how has working from home with a toddler been for you?
 Do you have kids?
 How old are they?
 Let me know in the comments.